-The Reserve Bank of India (RBI), established under the RBI Act, of 1934, has evolved over the decades from a monetary authority into an institution with wide-ranging supervisory responsibilities.
+The Reserve Bank of India (RBI), established under the RBI Act of 1934, has evolved over the decades from a monetary authority into an institution with wide-ranging supervisory responsibilities.

 Beyond its well-known roles as the issuer of currency and manager of monetary policy, the RBI undertakes a myriad of supervisory functions designed to safeguard the country’s banking system, protect consumer interests, and promote financial stability.